Discover my current regimen (since August 2015) more info

 • Steroid creams and ointments

-In a 2007 prospective study, stress was the most commonly self-reported trigger for seborrheic dermatitis flares [1].
-84% of patients reported a stressful event in the month prior to a flare-up of their condition.
-Patients who identified stress as a trigger also had higher anxiety levels based on psychological evaluations [1].
+A 2007 prospective study highlighted stress as the most frequently reported trigger for seborrheic dermatitis flares [1].
+An overwhelming 84% of patients linked stressful events in the preceding month to their flare-ups.
+Furthermore, individuals identifying stress as a trigger exhibited higher anxiety levels in psychological assessments [1].

-• Chronic stress may play a role in flare-ups of several inflammatory skin diseases, including seborrheic dermatitis.
+• Chronic stress is implicated in flares of inflammatory skin conditions, including seborrheic dermatitis.

-• Stress can disrupt the normal functioning of the nervous, endocrine, and immune systems.
-This can increase inflammation and skin sensitivity.
+• Stress disrupts the delicate balance of the nervous, endocrine, and immune systems, leading to heightened inflammation and skin sensitivity.

-• Stress hormones may negatively impact the skin barrier function, leading to more irritation.
+• Stress hormones can compromise the skin barrier, making it more susceptible to irritation.

-Furthermore, college students with seborrheic dermatitis tend to experience more frequent flares around exam times, suggesting a link to increased stress levels [5].
+The observation that college students with seborrheic dermatitis experience more flares during exam periods further underscores the connection to heightened stress levels [5].

 Visualization of stress affecting skin systems